thiippal/AI2D-RST/reliability/README.md

-# Measuring inter-annotator agreement on AI2D-RST
+# Evaluating the reliability of the AI2D-RST annotation

 ## Directory structure